 NeuMedia, Inc. ("we", "us", "our", the "Company" or "NeuMedia"), formerly Mandalay Media, Inc. ("Mandalay Media") and formerly Mediavest, Inc. ("Mediavest"), was originally incorporated in the state of Delaware on November 6, 1998 under the name eB2B Commerce, Inc. On April 27, 2000, it merged into DynamicWeb Enterprises Inc., a New Jersey corporation, the surviving company, and changed its name to eB2B Commerce, Inc. On April 13, 2005, the Company changed its name to Mediavest, Inc. Through January 26, 2005, the Company and its former subsidiaries were engaged in providing business-to-business transaction management services designed to simplify trading between buyers and suppliers.
-The Company was inactive from January 26, 2005 until its merger with Twistbox Entertainment, Inc., February 12, 2008 (Note 7).
+The Company was inactive from January 26, 2005 until its merger with Twistbox Entertainment, Inc., February 12, 2008.
 On September 14, 2007, Mediavest was re-incorporated in the state of Delaware as Mandalay Media, Inc. On May 11, 2010, Mandalay Media merged into its wholly-owned, newly formed subsidiary, NeuMedia Inc. ("NeuMedia"), with NeuMedia as the surviving corporation.
-NeuMedia issued: (1) one new share of common stock in exchange for each share of Mandalay Media's outstanding common stock and (2) one new share of preferred stock in exchange for each share of Mandalay Media's outstanding preferred stock as of May 11, 2010.
-NeuMedia's preferred and common stock had the same status and par value as the respective stock of Mandalay Media and NeuMedia acceded to all the rights, acquired all the assets and assumed all of the liabilities of Mandalay Media.
+NeuMedia issued: (1) one new share of common stock in exchange for each share of Mandalay Media's outstanding common stock and (2) one new share of preferred stock in exchange for each share of Mandalay Media and NeuMedia acceded to all the rights, acquired all the assets and assumed all of the liabilities of Mandalay Media.